 Tourism is one of Hong Kong's four pillar industries.
 In recent years, more diversified and high value-added products are being developed.
 The Government also endeavours to promote multi-destination tourism products to foreign visitors and strengthen Hong Kong's image as a premier tourist destination in Asia.
-In addition, major infrastructure projects such as the Hong Kong-Zhuhai-Macao Bridge and the Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link, as well as the third runway of Hong Kong International Airport being constructed, will help enhance Hong Kong's cross-boundary transport connection, taking the development of the tourism industry to the next level.
+In addition, major infrastructure projects such as the Hong Kong-Zhuhai-Macao Bridge and the Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link, as well as the Three-Runway System of the Hong Kong International Airport, will help enhance Hong Kong's cross-boundary transport connection, taking the development of the tourism industry to the next level.

 Diversified travel products

 - Hong Kong is committed to developing diversified tourism products and enhancing the competitiveness of the tourism industry, aiming at drawing more overnight and high value-added visitors.